ElioDillenberg/Push_Swap_42/README.md

 All elements given by the user are first placed on the A stack.
 Your goal is to sort the A stack (lowest value on top) using the lowest amount of instructions above.

-The push_swap binary takes care of sorting the elements and prints on stdout the use instructions.
-The checker binary reads on stdin the instructions and checks wether the elements are sorted.
-More details can be found within the official subject PDF in the subject folder.

 # How to run:
 <pre>
 git clone https://github.com/ElioDillenberg/Push_Swap_42.git push_swap